zsomborbencsik/pallida-orientation-exam/javascript.md

 ### Validation

 You should validate all input submitted by the user!
  - Only allow alphanumeric characters from the user: `[A-Z]`, `[0-9]` and the `-` dash symbol

+For the licence plate lookup only:
- - Maximum length of the quers is 7 characters
+ - Maximum length of the query is 7 characters

 If the submitted data doesn't match any above criteria, respond with the following JSON: